 What if you do not currently meet the English language level for your course?

 You may be able to do a pre-sessional course before your chosen main course in order to improve your English language to the required level.

 Pre-sessional Academic English course (6 Weeks)

 If you have an unconditional offer for your main course, except for your English language level, then you may be able to do a pre-sessional course to meet the English language requirement.
-If you need to apply for a Tier 4 visa, we can give you a joint CAS to cover both the pre-sessional course and your main course – if you meet all the other UKVI requirements.
+If you need to apply for a Student visa, we can give you a joint CAS to cover both the pre-sessional course and your main course – if you meet all the other UKVI requirements.

 Your overall IELTS score cannot be more than 0.5 lower than the overall requirement for direct entry onto your course, and each element also cannot be more than 0.5 lower than the requirement for each element for direct entry onto your course.

 - Example 1: Postgraduate Research